luischaparroc/talk4free/talk4free-frontend/README.md

   const [users, setUsers] = useState({});
 ```
 ### Bootstrap and SASS📚
 Combined with CSS libraries like bootstrap we could give Talk4Free a very light and cool look.
-Bootstrap allows us to have control over the positioning of elements into the DOM, also cmbinend with SASS we can have a so much organized code structure so it can be understood and mantained easily
+Bootstrap allows us to have control over the positioning of elements into the DOM, also combined with SASS we can have a so much organized code structure so it can be understood and maintained easily
 ```javascript
 import { Container, Button } from "react-bootstrap";
 ```